rtomayko/posix-spawn/README.md

     # set FOO as BAR and unset BAZ.
     pid = spawn({"FOO" => "BAR", "BAZ" => nil}, 'echo', 'hello world')

-If a hash is given as `options`, it specifies a current directory and zero or fd redirects for the child process.
+If a hash is given as `options`, it specifies a current directory and zero or more fd redirects for the child process.

 The `:chdir` key in options specifies the current directory:

     pid = spawn(command, :chdir => "/var/tmp")

 The `:in`, `:out`, `:err`, a `Fixnum`, an `IO` object or an `Array` key specifies a redirection.
-For example, stderr can be merged into stdout as
+For example, `stderr` can be merged into `stdout` as
 follows:

     pid = spawn(command, :err => :out)